Register Now for Asia Society's 2021 Summer Youth Programs!

 During the Institute, participants will work in teams throughout the week researching, debating, and presenting solutions for the challenges facing our world.
 With mentorship and guidance from Asia Society staff, students will be provided opportunities to develop more in-depth knowledge about global issues; to hone communication, collaboration, and presentation skills for the future; and to engage respectfully and thoughtfully with experts, staff, and peers to transform their understanding of leadership.

 Now accepting applications on a rolling basis!
+While our in-person session has reached capacity, we are extending the application deadline for our two virtual sessions.
 Spots are limited; students are encouraged to apply early to increase their chances of admission.
-The online application must be submitted by midnight on Monday, March 29, 2021.
+The online application must be submitted by midnight on Monday, April 12, 2021.

 It is free to apply!
 Upon acceptance into the Institute, a nonrefundable participation fee (per session) will be due: $60 for members, $75 for nonmembers.
 Scholarships are available for students with demonstrated need.
 Please see our FAQs and, for additional questions, contact Mei Qi at TXYLI@asiasociety.org.